jayunit100/tanzu-install-annotated/docs/z9-win.md

 And thats it.
 The ova is now loaded in our windows cluster and can be used by TKG to make a Windows Cluster!

+# Now you can make a TKG Cluster !

+Follow the guide in https://docs-staging.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/using-tkg/workload-clusters-advanced-vsphere.html#windows .
+In particular you will
+- make an OSImage that is connected to a TKR, and points to the OVA you made above via the `<VERSION>`
+- Create a cluster where the worker nodes use that windows OSImage (by saying you want Windows).

 ## Windows OSImage debugging